dlang/DIPs/DIPs/DIPxxxx_attributes.md

  `@nocg module foo;`

- means that all symbols in this module are implicity `@nogc` (with `nogc` referring to `core.attribute.GarbageCollectedness.nogc`), but otherwise has all the same defaults as the default attribute set.
+ means that all symbols in this module are implicity `@nogc` (with `nogc` referring to `core.attribute.GarbageCollectedness.nogc` via an alias in `core.attribute`), but otherwise has all the same defaults as the default attribute set.

- `@nogc @core.attribute.GarbageCollectedness.gc module foo;` shall be an error because there are two explicit conflicting attribute.
+ `@nogc @core.attribute.GarbageCollectedness.gc module foo;` shall be an error because there are two explicit mutually exclusive attributes.
  Likewise
  ```
  module foo;